 The rise in its popularity has led other countries like India and Mexico, to start production of demerara sugar.

 Energy and Nutrient Content of Demerara Sugar:

-Demerara sugar can be used in so many ways in different dishes and drinks also.
-Many bakers and chefs prefer it over other types of sugars for making cookies, shortbread and cocktails etc.
+Demerara sugar can be used in so many ways in sweet and savory dishes, sauces, and drinks.
+Many bakers and chefs prefer it over other types of sugars for making cookies, shortbread, and cocktails, etc.

-- It can be used to make toffees and candies since it has a flavor resembling to toffee.
+- It can be used to make toffees and candies since it has a toffee-like flavor.

-- It can be used as a replacement for granulated or light brown sugar in various sweet and savory dishes on the basis of color, depth of flavor as well as texture.
+- It can be used as a replacement for granulated or light brown sugar in various sweet and savory dishes based on color, depth of flavor as well as texture.

-- It is sprinkled over cereals for enhancing the flavor.
+- This sugar is sprinkled over cereals for enhancing the flavor.

 - The baked dishes having dried fruit or ginger in it give a splendid taste when this sugar is added to them.

 - This sugar is often used as a sweetener for coffee and tea